from small one page howto to huge articles all in one place

 -d | -D size

-Specifies that the data section of the filesystem should be grown.
-If the -D size option is given, the data section is grown to that size, otherwise the data section is grown to the largest size possible with the -d option.
+Specifies that the data section of the filesystem should be resized.
+If the -D size option is given, the data section is changed to that size, otherwise the data section is grown to the largest size possible with the -d option.
 The size is expressed in filesystem blocks.
+A filesystem with only 1 AG cannot be shrunk further, and a filesystem cannot be shrunk to the point where it would only have 1 AG.
+[NOTE: Only shrinking the last AG without removing it is implemented]

 -e

-Allows the real-time extent size to be specified.
+Allows the rea-time extent size to be specified.
 In mkfs.xfs(8) this is specified with -r extsize=nnnn.

 -i